2621 Raymond Drive, St Charles, MO, USA

 Some benefits include:

-• Improvement in mood and reduction of levels of stress and anxiety
+- Improvement in mood and reduction of stress and anxiety levels

-Studies have also shown that integrated physical and electrical therapy can benefit patients with pneumonia and improve their overall well-being by raising their physical levels of performance.
+Studies have also shown that integrated physical therapy, including chiropractic adjustment and cold laser therapy, can benefit patients with pneumonia and enhance their overall well-being by boosting their physical performance levels.

 A personalized treatment plan will then be created to best address and treat the underlying symptoms of your illness.
-It can include one or several forms of integrative therapy, including acupuncture, yoga, and chiropractic adjustment.
+This plan may include one or several forms of integrative therapy, including chiropractic adjustment, acupuncture, and yoga.

 Cold Laser